Salvation

 - John 3:16

-If I were to go back to my example of "separation" with the plant used earlier in the lesson.
-In Christianity it's as if God takes the cut off branch and reattaches it back to Himself.
-People do this with plants and damaged trees all the time, it's called grafting.
+If I were to go back to my example of "separation" with the plant used earlier in the chapter; in Christianity it is as if God takes the cut-off branch and reattaches it back to Himself.
+People do this with plants and damaged trees all the time, it is called grafting.
 They cut a wedge and reattach the severed branch and hold it in place with some kind of wrapping.

 Paul the Apostle says it this way: